Employer Supported Volunteering

 Whatever form it takes, ESV is becoming more popular as it allows organisations to make a big difference through volunteering.

-Cumbria CVS is very keen to encourage local companies to support employees to be actively involved in the community by contributing their time and skills and is therefore currently actively promoting and supporting a range of ESV projects across the county.
+We are very keen to encourage local companies to support employees to be actively involved in the community by contributing their time and skills and are therefore currently actively promoting and supporting a range of ESV projects across the county.

 Watch the video below to see how VolkerRail, their suppliers, and the Yewdale Community Centre in Carlisle all benefited from the ESV project we helped them to arrange.

-Join the next Employer Supported Volunteering Subgroup meeting, hosted by Cumbria CVS.
-This ESV Sub Group aims to bring together Volunteer Managers in Cumbria and businesses to further develop Employer Supported Volunteering in the county.
+We host an ESV Sub Group Meeting to bring together Volunteer Managers in Cumbria and businesses to further develop ESV in the county.

 Staff can benefit from ESV: